kanmeugne/kanmeugne.github.io/_posts/modsim/2020-10-04-2d-grid-obstacles.md

 ## IGrid

-The *IGrid* interface is augmented with 3 more methods --- *IGrid::iAddObstacle*, *IGrid::iRemoveObstacle* and *IGrid::iIsObstacle* --- necessary to edit the state of a *CELL* status (*IGrid::iAddObstacle* and *IGrid::iRemoveObstacle*) and to check whether a given *CELL* is an obstacle or not (*IGrid::iIsObstacle*). *IGrid* defines one more method called *IGrid::iApplyOnCells* which takes a functor on cells - *env::ICellFunctor* - as the only parameter and applies it on every cell of the grid.
+The *IGrid* interface is augmented with 3 obstacle-related methods --- *IGrid::iAddObstacle*, *IGrid::iRemoveObstacle* and *IGrid::iIsObstacle* --- necessary to edit the state of a *CELL* status (*IGrid::iAddObstacle* and *IGrid::iRemoveObstacle*) and to check whether a given *CELL* is an obstacle or not (*IGrid::iIsObstacle*).

+*IGrid* defines one more method called *IGrid::iApplyOnCells* which takes a functor on cells --- *env::ICellFunctor* --- as the only parameter and applies it on every cell of the grid.
 For the record, this method is called in *ObstacleViewer::drawObstacles* method (see next section), in charge of displaying the obstacles of the grid. **Fig. 3** gives extensive details about the *IGrid* new look and its relations with other classes definitions.

 {% plantuml %}
 @startuml